yiisoft/router/README.md

 // add middleware to your middleware handler of choice
 ```

-In case of a route match router middleware executes a handler attached to the route.
+In case of a route match router middleware executes handler middleware attached to the route.
 If there is no match, next
-middleware processes the request.
+application middleware processes the request.

 ## Creating URLs